 - Competence training: social skills, communication skills

 - Family support and counseling: e.g., parental education on interaction with the child and acceptance of his/her behavior

 - repetitive stereotyped behavior, anxiety :

 - :aggression, self-injury

 - Indicators of poor prognosis: severe core symptoms, cognitive impairment (low IQ), poor or absent language skills, late initiation of treatment

 - Impaired social interaction often persists into adulthood.

-- The majority of patients depend on their family and familiar surroundings.
+- The majority of patients are dependent even as adults on their family and familiar surroundings.

 - Individuals with good language and cognitive ability usually learn to cope with their particularities.

-- Approx. 50% of individuals with language impairment do not develop phonetic speech ability.
+- Approx. 50% of individuals with language impairment do not develop the ability to speak.

-- Adolescents: Insensitive behavior towards their peers often results in social exclusion.
+- Adolescents: Insensitive behavior towards peers often results in social exclusion.